Fa (philosophy): Mohist and Confucian fa

-Han Feizi

-Han Fei CH30 & 43
+Shen Buhai Ch 43

 Taking Shang Yang as representative, Han Fei considered fa (standards) necessary, as including law, decrees, reward and punishment, as well as administrative method (fa) in the hands of the ruler, representative of his own state's Shen Buhai.
 The latter he differentiates under the term Shu 术 administrative Method or Technique, defined here as examining the abilities of ministers, appointing candidates in accordance with their capabilities, holding ministerial achievements (xing "forms") accountable to their proposals (ming "names") as becoming titles and offices, and grasping fast the handles of life and death.
 Han Fei recommends following after rules and measures using Shu technique.

+According to Liu Xiang (Pei Yin commentaries), Shen Buhai aimed at relying on supervision and accountability rather than punishment.
+Whereas Chapter 5 earlier recalls Shen Buhai alongside Laozi, a pairing of “performance and titles (proposals)” (xingming) with rewards and punishments corresponds more with the developments of the Han Feizi's Chapter 7 as the Two Handles (“Er bing” 二柄).

+Chapter 30 techniques

+Shu technique can be synonomyous with fa, but not all techniques are examples of fa.
 The Han Feizi lists seven techniques (shu 術) of rule in Chapter 30.
-The techniques were secret.
 Yuri Pines divides them in half, taking only the first four as resonating with Shen Buhai in the sense of "a series of bureaucratic devices aimed at monitoring the officials’ performance".
-According to Liu Xiang (Pei Yin commentaries), Shen Buhai aimed at relying on supervision and accountability rather than punishment.
-Whereas Chapter 5 earlier recalls Shen Buhai alongside Laozi, a pairing of “performance and titles (proposals)” (xingming) with rewards and punishments corresponds more with the developments of the Han Feizi's Chapter 7 as the Two Handles (“Er bing” 二柄).